 Make your post-purchase email an invitation

-Post Purchase emails are one of the essentials of e-commerce email marketing.
+Post Purchase emails are one of the essentials of.
 It is irreplaceable.
 There is not much room to be creative with it.
 So, use the opportunity and make something new out of it.

 Post Purchase emails inform a customer of a successful transaction.
 But, it can do a little more.
 You can use these post-purchase emails to ask your customers to visit your recently reopened physical store.

 Give them an option to come and explore your store.
 Attach some attractive pictures of your store in all its glory.
 Make sure to list out all the precautions you are taking to keep the store clean.

 Use the minimal space you have in post-purchase emails to present a new aspect of your business.

 The convenience of shopping on an e-commerce website is that you do not have to move through aisles of clothes trying to find the perfect one.
 You can find it sitting on a sofa with your phone.

 But, this should not be an incentive not to visit a physical store.
 Cart abandonment is a common phenomenon both in e-commerce stores and physical stores.
 The only difference is that in an e-commerce store, you can remind your customer about the abandoned carts.